A color vision test checks your ability to distinguish between different colors.

 This test is done to determine whether you have any problems with your color vision.

 Color vision problems often fall into two categories:

 - Present from birth (congenital) problems in the light-sensitive cells (cones) of the retina (the light-sensitive layer at the back of the eye) -- the color cards are used in this case.

 - Diseases of the optic nerve (the nerve that carries visual information from the eye to the brain) -- the bottle caps are used in this case.

-If your color vision is normal, you will be able to distinguish all colors.
+If your color vision is normal, you will be able to distinguish all the letters, numbers, or symbols on the Ishihara plates.
+If you were tested with bottle caps, you will be able to identify the colors correctly.

 What Abnormal Results Mean